Wanrong: As empress of Manchukuo

-After arriving in Hsinking, Wanrong was closely monitored by the Japanese and had to do as they instructed.
+After arriving in Xinjing, Wanrong was closely monitored by the Japanese and had to do as they instructed.
 She began to detest the Japanese and secretly planned to escape on two occasions.
-Wellington Koo, a diplomat, recalled in his memoirs when he was in Dalian, he once met a man who said he was sent by Wanrong to seek his help in escaping from Hsinking.
+Wellington Koo, a diplomat, recalled in his memoirs when he was in Dalian, he once met a man who said he was sent by Wanrong to seek his help in escaping from Xinjing.
 Koo could not help her because of his status as a consultant then.
 Koo later wrote in his memoir "...My attendant said that he knew this man in Beijing and that he could meet him.
 He told me that this man was disguised as an antique dealer to avoid the attention of the Japanese (perhaps he had been an antique dealer).
 I went out to the porch and we stopped at the corner.
 The man told me that he was sent by the Empress.
 He said she asked me to help her escape from Changchun because she knew I was going to Manchuria; he said she felt miserable about her life because she was surrounded by Japanese attendants in the palace (there were no Chinese attendants there), and her every move was watched and denounced.
 She knew that the emperor could not escape, and if she could, she could have helped him to escape."
 In another incident, around August or September 1933, when the wife of Zhao Xinbo (趙欣伯), a Manchukuo official, was preparing to leave for Japan, Wanrong approached her and asked her for help.
 However, Wanrong's plan to escape was again unsuccessful.
-In frustration, the Empress was noted to have been heard saying on one occasion: Why can everyone else be free, but I can't be free?"
+In frustration, the Empress was noted to have been heard saying on one occasion: "Why can everyone else be free, but I can't be free?"

 On 1 March 1934, the Japanese government proclaimed Puyi as the emperor of Manchukuo and Wanrong as his empress.
 The couple lived in the Russian-built Weihuang Palace (now the Museum of the Imperial Palace of the Manchu State), a tax office that had been converted into a temporary palace while a new structure was being built.
 Apart from Puyi's coronation in 1934, Wanrong only made one other public appearance as Empress of Manchukuo, in June 1934, when Prince Chichibu visited Manchukuo on behalf of the Shōwa Emperor to mark close ties between Japan and Manchukuo.
 While these were the only big state ceremonies she participated in, she is noted to have made smaller public appearances; in the non-fiction book Wild Swans, she was noted to have participated in the official visit of the Emperor to Jinzhou in September 1939, where the mother of the author was selected to present flowers to the Empress on her arrival to the city.